HomeMy WebLinkAboutVacation - HUM-VAC-245Page 1 of 7

 2. Vacation accrual

-As of January 1, 2026, all employees will accrue vacation monthly at the
+Employees will accrue vacation monthly at the rate corresponding to their

-rate corresponding to their annual entitlement based on their qualifying year
+annual entitlement based on their qualifying year in accordance with their

-in accordance with their years of service in the chart above.
-Employees who
+years of service in the chart above.
+Employees who have reached a

-anniversary of their employment service date.
+their employment service date.

 In the first year of employment, such vacation entitlement shall be prorated